Dhwani20/Software-Dev-Team-Project/README.md

 # "Life as We Know It"
-## Educational app that is entertaining to bring interest to STEM education

-### by Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr, Richard Li - rich4rdli, Josephina Hendrix - jrhendrix, Zachary Haney - zaha0077
+## by Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr, Richard Li - rich4rdli, Josephina Hendrix - jrhendrix, Zachary Haney - zaha0077

 FEEL FREE TO EDIT ANY PORTION OF THIS AS IT NEEDS TO BE DONE BY THURS 2/16 AT 6PM